bitmakerla/estela/docs/estela/installation/installation.md

 First, make a copy (in the _helm-chart_ directory) of [`values.yaml.example`](https://github.com/bitmakerla/estela/tree/main/installation/helm-chart/values.yaml.example){:target="_blank"}
 and rename it to `values.yaml`.
 If you do not need to define an optional variable, fill its value with an empty string `""`.
-Now, complete the following fields:

-{:% .note}
-The values that should be used if the resources have been deployed locally are commented in the `values.yaml.example` file.

 Refer to the
 [variables annex]({% link estela/installation/helm-variables.md %}){:target="_blank"},
 and complete the `helm-chart/values.yaml` file with the appropriate environment values.

+{:% .note}
+The values that should be used if the resources have been deployed locally are commented in the `helm-chart/values.yaml.example` file.

 ---